 I packed a few extra full suitcases and left them in Toronto with my family.
 That way when people come to visit, they can grab an already packed suitcase and pay $25-30 to bring down a second checked bag for me.
 This is a great way to slowly move down your seasonal clothing too.

-However after about 2-3 months I was approved for this post-paid plan with a $300 security deposit.
-This is useful because T-Mobile just launched unlimited international data roaming in major countries around the world including Canada and so far you can only get it on a post-paid plan.
+After about 2-3 months I was approved for this post-paid plan with a $300 security deposit.
+This is useful because T-Mobile has unlimited international data roaming in major countries around the world including Canada and so far you can only get it on a post-paid plan.

 After 12 months I got my $300 deposit back in the form of a bill credit.
 Make sure you call in and ask for it back because I don’t think they automatically credit you.
 Also, I think I still would have had to pay full price for my iPhone if I did post-paid off the bat.
 Check out T-Mobile online for all your options.